-The average daily cost (per person) in Orlando is $240, while the average daily cost in Wilmington is $163.
+The average daily cost (per person) in Orlando is $321, while the average daily cost in Wilmington is $204.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Orlando and Wilmington in more detail.
+What follows is a categorical breakdown of travel costs for Orlando and Wilmington in more detail.

 Here are some examples of typical meal expenses from previous travelers to Orlando: